-- The Reply to Reviewer Comments complies with the content and form requirements in Section IV.D. of the FOA; and - The applicant successfully uploaded all required documents to EERE Exchange by the deadline stated in the FOA.
+The applicant successfully uploaded all required documents and clicked the "Submit" button in EERE Exchange by the deadline stated in the FOA.

 D. Responsiveness Criteria

 All "Applications Specifically Not of Interest," as described in Section I.C. of the FOA, are deemed nonresponsive and are not reviewed or considered.